openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 5. Submit CBL0007J

-6. Find the compile error, IGYPS2113-E, in the job output.
+6. Find the compilation error, IGYPS2113-E, in the job output.

 7. Go ahead and modify id.CBL(CBL0007) to correct the syntax error outlined by the IGYPS2113-E message.\*